vlonk/Resolution_Re-ID/README.md

-# reid
+# Person Re-Identification by Ny Dang

-Person Re-identification by Ny Dang under Dr. Shishir Shah
+under the supervision of Dr. Shishir Shah
 Dataset: Market1501